zaida04/g.js-self/packages/itami/README.md

 Please see the main [README.md](https://github.com/guildedjs/guilded.js) for info on how to contribute to this package or the other `@guildedjs` packages.

 ## Acknowledgements
 This package is heavily influenced from [`discord-akairo`](https://github.com/discord-akairo/discord-akairo), a command framework for the popular discord.js library.
+Big thanks to [`1Computer1`](https://github.com/1Computer1)

 ## LICENSE
 Licensed under the [MIT License](https://github.com/guildedjs/guildedjs/blob/master/LICENSE)